Transgender health care misinformation: European nations are banning gender-affirming care

 Among anti-trans activists and Republican politicians in the United States, a common talking point used to justify outright bans on gender-affirming care for minors is the idea that other countries, particularly European countries, have banned the treatments outright.
 This misrepresents the cautionary stance adopted by a few European countries: some medical groups have taken a more cautionary stance, discouraging or limiting the use of puberty blockers (Note: See:) without banning or criminalizing the treatments, unlike many US states.
 (Note: See:)

 Slate Magazine compared this to misinformation made by the anti-abortion movement in the United States, which similarly makes false claims that other countries, especially European countries, have much tighter restrictions on abortion than the United States to justify enacting bans on it.
 The magazine said that the point of this misinformation, for both gender-affirming care and abortion, is to paint the United States as an extreme global outlier that is "shamefully out of step with the rest of the world", which is untrue.

-According to Transgender Europe, as of 2024, member states of the European Union were not moving towards bans and there was "significant disinformation around the real state of affairs" of trans-specific care, though transgender people were still often pathologized and mandated to undergo psychiatric diagnosis.
+According to Transgender Europe, as of late 2024, two-thirds of European Union member states allow trans youth to access puberty blockers.
+Additionally, they noted that member states of the European Union were not moving towards bans and there was "significant disinformation around the real state of affairs" of trans-specific care, though transgender people were still often pathologized and mandated to undergo psychiatric diagnosis.

+In August 2025, the Trans Journalists Association (TJA) expressed concern about the increasing amount of news coverage that was generalizing, oversimplifying or misrepresenting trans health policies in Europe.
+In particular, they noted that some news coverage had indicated that the European governments that are limiting access to trans healthcare are "progressive" and were acting based on insufficient evidence, rather than political motives, while framing the debate over youth gender care in Europe as "less politicized than in the United States."
+In fact, the debate is heavily politicized in Europe, just like in the United States, and many of the more restrictive changes in Europe were led by right-wing politicians and/or implemented under conservative governments.
+TJA also encouraged journalists to not cite new guidelines advising caution in some countries while ignoring developments supporting access to treatment in other countries.